stamhoofd/stamhoofd/README.md

 - Make sure you create all `/backend/app/*/.env.json` based on `/backend/app/*/.env.template.json` (make sure you create the required MySQL8 database and start MySQL)
 - Make sure you create `/frontend/.env.json` based on `/frontend/.env.template.json`
+- Make sure you create `/.development/.env` based on `/.development/.env.template` (this is the DNS record value that will be used for the A records on all domains ending with *.stamhoofd, and should point to your local computer.
+You can use 127.0.0.1 or your local LAN address if you want to debug on other local devices)

 #### VSCode (optional)